saifullah114-hub/MachineLearningTutorialUsingJupyter/README.md

-# MachineLearing tutorial in jupyter notebook
+# MachineLearning tutorial using jupyter notebook